 - Browned Italian sausage

 - PREPARE AND ROAST THE VEGETABLES.
 Preheat oven to 425 degrees F (218 degrees C).
 For the butternut squash: Peel, halve lengthwise, scoop out the pulp and seeds, then dice into 2-inch cubes.
 Halve, peel, quarter, then separate the onion.
 Peel the garlic.
 Toss the vegetables with avocado oil, half a teaspoon each of salt and freshly cracked black pepper, and a pinch of red pepper flakes.
-Roast the vegetables on a sheet pan in the preheated oven for about 30 minutes or until fork tender, tossing halfway through for even browning.
+Roast the vegetables on a sheet baking pan (you can line it with parchment if you’d like) in the preheated oven for 40 minutes, tossing halfway through.